SergeNanou/African-Internet-Users/README.md

 -Docker

 # Deployment
-This application is serving for heroku host.
+This application is serving by heroku host.